Github Copilot Enterprise

 1. **Endpoint-level control via Copilot Hooks**

-2. **Model-level control via Akto Agent Proxy (custom model routing)**
+2. **Model-level control via Akto Agent Gateway (custom model routing)**

 Together, these provide visibility and enforcement both at the developer endpoint and before requests reach the AI model.